joerg-krause/rust-cross-libs/README.md

 `--target=path/to/my-awesome-platform.json` instead of adding to `RUST_TARGET_PATH`.

-Unfortunatly, passing the JSON file path instead of using `RUST_TARGET_PATH` does not work, so the script internally uses `RUST_TARGET_PATH` to define the target specification.
+Unfortunately, passing the JSON file path to `rustc` instead of using `RUST_TARGET_PATH` does not work, so the script internally uses `RUST_TARGET_PATH` to define the target specification.

 ## Preparation

 ### Define your custom target

-I will use a custom target `armv5te-unknown-linux-gnueabi` to build a cross-compiled *"Hello, World!"* for an ARMv5TE soft-float target.
+I will use a custom target `armv5te-unknown-linux-musl` to build a cross-compiled *"Hello, World!"* for an ARMv5TE soft-float target.
 Note that the provided JSON file defines every possible value you can with the current Rust nightly version.